DAMarkoff/PetProject_Service_Station/Readme.txt

 			token
 			user_id

-	if email does not exist in DB: 400 - note if pass does not valid: 401 - note if token exists in the redis db: set new ex time and return the token
+    make sure that all the required fields are filled in if email does not exist in DB: 400 - note if pass does not valid: 401 - note if token exists in the redis db: set new ex time and return the token